deployEMDS/technical-documentation/tests/data_product_publication/publication/publication_on_emds_catalogue/test_2_2_3_3/result_protoemds_final_stack.md

 The connector UI has separate screens for assets, policies, contract definitions, and catalogues.
 The available controls include:

-- an asset list, search box, and asset-creation form;
+- an asset list, search box, and asset-creation form
-- core metadata, MobilityDCAT-AP, ODPS pricing, sample, and data-address tabs;
+- core metadata, MobilityDCAT-AP, ODPS pricing, sample, and data-address tabs
-- policy creation with permission, prohibition, and obligation rules;
+- policy creation with permission, prohibition, and obligation rules
-- contract-definition creation linking policies and one or more assets;
+- contract-definition creation linking policies and one or more assets
 - a catalogue browser that queries a counterparty by DSP address and DID and displays the resulting product and policy details.